51Degrees/documentation/src/devicedetection/features/useragentclienthints.md

 - ch-ua-platform-version=(self "https://cloud.51degrees.com")
 - ch-ua-model=(self "https://cloud.51degrees.com")

-Note that the browser will only send client hints headers to the third party that are also requested by the first-party.
-This means that you'll also need to set your Accept-CH header to request the client hints headers:
+Note that the browser will only send UACH headers to the third party that are also requested by the first-party.
+This means that you'll also need to set your Accept-CH header to request the UACH headers:

 - sec-ch-ua
 - sec-ch-ua-mobile